cliffore/millms/README.md

     python make-ref-align.py

+4: Execute the Python script to create a new experiment folder and move the data files into it, e.g.

+    python set-experiments.py

+\
-4: Execute the Python script to enter each prompt through the suite of SAEs, e.g.
+5: Execute the Python script to enter each prompt through the suite of SAEs, e.g.

     python run-saes.py